 Christmas is my absolute favorite holiday, and I look forward to the holiday season each and every year.

 Just a few short years ago was the first year I’d ever celebrated Hanukkah with friends who are Jewish.

 Our good friend grew up Jewish, which means he grew up celebrating Hanukkah.
 His wife grew up celebrating Christmas.

-With his own family, he and his wife have chosen to celebrate both holidays and they shared their tips with me on how to do both!
+With his own family, he and his wife have chosen to celebrate Hanukkah and Christmas together and so they shared their tips with me on how to do both!

-While it’s not the same sort of Hannukah celebration as it was when he was a child, his family still celebrates the holiday in their own way.
+While it’s not the same sort of Hanukkah celebration as it was when he was a child, his family still celebrates the holiday in their own way.

-When you’re celebrating both Hanukkah and Christmas, the holidays are twice as fun but can also be twice the price.
+When you’re celebrating Hanukkah and Christmas together, the holidays are twice as fun but can also be twice the price.

 I’m going to share with you their tips on how to celebrate both Hanukkah and Christmas WITHOUT blowing your holiday budget.